lipperr/hifi-gan/README.md

 ## About

-This repository contains a template for solving TTS task with PyTorch.
+This repository contains a template for solving part of the TTS task with PyTorch.
 This template branch is a part of the [HSE DLA course](https://github.com/markovka17/dla) ASR homework.
-Some parts of the code are missing (or do not follow the most optimal design choices...) and students are required to fill these parts themselves (as well as writing their own models, etc.).

 See the task assignment [here](https://github.com/markovka17/dla/tree/2024/hw3_nv).

+See wandb experiments with logged generated audio samples in the [task report]().

 ## Installation